slviajero/tinybasic/examples/13wire/README.md

 - MasterReader: masterr.bas - standard Arduino example, read a small string from a slave
 - SlaveSender: slaves.bas - standard Arduino example, write the small string for MasterReader
 - RegisterEngine: register.bas - a generic slave program, handling max 32 byte registers with read and write function plus optional payload code
+- AnalogReader: analogr.bas - read an analog input as slave and transfer the data as ASCII
+- AnalogMaster: analogm.bas - master code for AnalogReader
+- AnalogReader2: analogr2.bas - read an analog input as slave and transfer the data as binary
+- AnalogMaster2: analogm2.bas - master code for AnalogReader2

 ## BASIC language features